github-luffy/PFLD_68points_Pytorch/README.md

 - **300VW Dataset**

+- **Your Dataset**

+  If you want to get facial landmarks for new face data, please use [Detect API](https://www.faceplusplus.com.cn/face-detection/#demo) of face++.
+For specific operations, please refer
+  to [API Document](https://console.faceplusplus.com.cn/documents/4888373).
+And refer to `./data/getNewFacialLandmarksFromFacePP.py` for using  the api interface.

 - **All Dataset**

   After completing the steps of each data set above, you can run the code `merge_files.py` directly .